microsoft/SWE-Edit/CONTRIBUTING.md

 ## Questions?
-Feel free to open an issue or reach me at ykzhang@cs.wisc.edu if you have any questions or suggestions!
+Feel free to open an issue if you have any questions or suggestions!